April 25-28

 It’s 6 pm when we get a text from DropNRoll’s Delorme Inreach, which allows her to send text messages over satellite.
 DropNRoll, Bubs and Joey are all in a pit toilet on the north rim of the Grand Canyon.
 It’s 24 degrees, and the snow is falling fast.
 The weather forecast does not look good for the next three days.
 The three of them don’t have enough extra food to wait out the snowstorm in the pit toilet.
 Do we have access to a car?

 Yes, actually, we do.
 We got into Kanab last night, and picked up Dan’s car from storage.
 Dan’s parents arrived not long after, and today we all went to Zion, only to be thwarted by the weather- freezing, dumping rain, evil black clouds, snow up top.
 No views, just a couple of rides on the shuttle bus back and forth, drowsy in the heat.
-We’re hiding in our motel room in Kanab aftetwards, blasting the heater, when we get the text from DropNRoll.
-Dan’s mom, Carol, gives us some sandwiches to take to our friends.
+We’re hiding in our motel room in Kanab afterwards, blasting the heater, when we get the text from DropNRoll.
+Dan’s mom, Carol, packs us some sandwiches to take to our friends.
 Adventure time!!

 “We didn’t think you’d actually come,” says DropNRoll.
 They are SO STOKED to get out of the storm.
 We hustle everyone’s gear into the car and crank the heat, and begin the long snowy journey back to town.
 It’s 11 p.m. when we pull into the motel, and we crash so hard.

-Our first cache spot is only an hour drive on good roads, and once that is successfully planted we climb in elevation towards the North Rim highway, with plans to get as far as we can tonight, camp, and then set the cache in the morning.
+Our first cache spot is only an hour drive on good roads, and once that is successfully planted we climb in elevation towards the North Rim highway, with plans to get as far as we can tonight, camp, and then set the second cache in the morning.
 We reach 7,000 feet, and all at once we’re in a snowy wonderland.
 Snow blankets the ponderosa forest, snow drifts across the road, snow falls in earnest.
 DropnNRoll checks to forecast- highs in the 30-40s, cold rain and snow.
 For the entire next week.
 Fuuuuck!
 We decide not to camp in this weather, between cache runs.

 We get a room at the Jacob Lake motel just after dark.
 Our room has Heat and Big Soft Beds and a paned window that looks out at the snow.
 Are we really going to hike in this?
 I think, as I drift off to the white noise of the heater.